ScholzVolkmer/django-twoscoops-project/README.rst

 Prerequisites
 ================
 - Vagrant (last version)
 - Django (if you have multiple python projects or django versions, probably you will need virtualenv) and django-admin.py reachable from future project directory
 - Git
 - Virtualbox
+- Ubuntu 12.04 (server)

 Start project
 ================